wp-plugins/jquery-maximage/readme.txt

 == Description ==

 This plugin gives your WordPress Site a fullscreen background slideshow.
-You can choose directly from the WordpRess Media Uploader, which is fully integrated in the plugin. jQuery Maximage uses the Maximage 2 Plugin for jQuery from Aaron Vanderzwan with the "classic" jQuery Cycle Plugin.
+You can choose directly from the WordPress Media Uploader, which is fully integrated in the plugin. jQuery Maximage uses the Maximage 2 Plugin for jQuery from Aaron Vanderzwan with the "classic" jQuery Cycle Plugin.

 Also it's fully translatable.